CUBRID/cubrid-manual/en/sql/datatype.rst

 CUBRID does not support the UNSIGNED type for numeric data types.

-On the above table, two types on the same cell are identical types but it always prints the above type name when you execute **SHOW COLUMNS** statement.
-For example, you can use both **SHORT** and **SMALLINT** when you create a table, but it prints "SHORT" when you execute **SHOW COLUMNS** statement.
+On the above table, two types on the same cell are identical types but it always prints the above type name when you execute :ref:`show-columns-statement` statement.
+For example, you can use both **SHORT** and **SMALLINT** when you create a table, but it prints "SHORT" when you execute :ref:`show-columns-statement` statement.

 **Precision and Scale**